 Marble vs. Quartz

 Marble, as a natural stone has long been used as countertop material because of its elegance and the amazing look it provides to one’s Kitchen.
-However, as every material, it has some limitations.
+However, as with every material, it has some limitations.

 Quartz on the other hand is a totally man-made stone that has overcome quite a number of shortcomings marble had.
 For example, Quartz is available in a wide range of colors and designs including marble-like designs.
-There are several types of marble-like quartz such as Romano White Quartz, Glacier White Quartz, Cashmere Carrara Quartz and Calacatta Vincenza Quartz, which offer the looks of either Carrara or Calacatta white Marble.
+There are several types of marble-like quartz such as Romano White Quartz, Glacier White Quartz, Cashmere Carrara Quartz, and Calacatta Vincenza Quartz, which offer the looks of either Carrara or Calacatta white Marble.

 Knowing that these stones mimic the looks of white marble, is quartz the new marble?
 Will quartz ever replace marble?
-To find out, we are going to compare both materials on a few aspects, which are: Appearance, Strength, and Resilience.
+To find out, we are going to compare both materials in a few aspects, which are: Appearance, Strength, and Resilience.

 Of course, both materials look quite alike despite a few differences.
 For example, Quartz shows more consistency at the level of its appearance.
 Seeing as it is totally man-made, it is uniform in color and pattern.
 That uniformity at least assures you that the sample color you decide to go for is exactly what you will get.

 Stones such as Carrara or Calacatta Quartz give the marble look but will never be able to make it look as natural as the marble.